 Substantially all of our operations are conducted in China through contractual arrangements between our wholly-owned subsidiaries in China, New Oriental China (our variable interest entity) and New Oriental China's schools and subsidiaries and shareholder.
 The wholly-owned subsidiaries that are parties to these contractual arrangements are Beijing Hewstone, Beijing Decision, Beijing Pioneer, Shanghai Smart Words, Beijing Smart Wood, Beijing Joy Tend, Beijing Right Time, Beijing Top, Beijing Shenghe and Beijing Magnificence.
 Beijing Hewstone primarily engages in the educational software development business and also sub-licenses our trademarks to New Oriental China and its schools and subsidiaries.
 Beijing Decision primarily engages in the business of providing educational technology services and educational management services.
-Each of Beijing Pioneer, Shanghai Smart Words, Beijing Right Time, Beijing Top, Beijing Magnificence primarily engages in the educational software development business of providing smart Wood, Beijing Right Time, Beijing Top, Beijing Pioneer, Shanghai Smart Words, Beijing Smart Wood, Beijing Right Time, Beijing Top, Beijing Pioneer, Shanghai Smart Words, Beijing Smart Wood, Beijing Right Time, Beijing Top, Beijing Shenghe and Beijing Magnificence primarily engages in the educational software development business.
+Each of Beijing Pioneer, Shanghai Smart Words, Beijing Smart Wood, Beijing Joy Tend, Beijing Joy Tend, Beijing Joy Tend, Beijing Right Time, Beijing Top, Beijing Shenghe and Beijing Magnificence primarily engages in the educational software development business.